xtrm0/PO-LEIC-2015/README.md

 # SO-LEIC-2015
-Repositório da cadeira de SO de LEIC do primeiro semestre de 2015
+Repositório da cadeira de PO de LEIC do primeiro semestre de 2015

         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004